I am a business leader by day and a freelance writer on the side. I am also a thyroid cancer survivor.

 I was informed by the dealer that due to some changes Audi made in the brake materials, squeaking was normal.
 It was such a common complaint, I was even given a pre-printed pamphlet all about “brake noise."
 I was relieved that nothing was wrong with my brakes, but the squeaking can be very annoying.

 The branding Audi uses with "brake noise" reminds me of the branding of used cars as "pre-owned."
 It makes them sound better.

 Should You Buy a TT?

 Quick update: It is now 2015 and I finally traded in my 2008 Audi for a 2015 BMW.
-When I went to explore the 2015 Audi TT, I found that there were no models available, as they are in the process of completing redesigning the car.
-I test drove the related Infiniti and Mitsubishi models, and finally settled on my BMW 435i, which I am very happy with,
+When I went to explore the 2015 Audi TT, I found that there were no models available, as they are in the process of completing a redesign of the car.
+I test drove the related Infiniti and Mitsubishi models, and finally settled on my BMW 435i, which I am very happy with.